-Good Energy believes in working with local communities to create a cleaner, greener future.
+Good Energy believes in working with local communities to create a cleaner, greener future using renewable energy.

 We currently own six solar farms and two wind farms which were built with community support during the early 2010s.
 These sites can be found across England, but are mostly located in the south west where we have been based for 20 years.

-These sites not only generate clean power, but provide a boost to the rural economy.
+These sites not only generate renewable energy, but provide a boost to the rural economy.
 This is because each project has a community fund to ensure local people benefit from hosting renewables.
 And we have now reached a major milestone of £400,000 in direct contributions to these funds.

 In the space of only a few years, our community funds have supported a whole range of initiatives, from creating new green spaces to investing in digital equipment for schoolchildren and even funding horse riding facilities for disabled children in Cornwall.
 These funds are responding to local needs and leaving a positive legacy.